-FIFA seeks to woo member federations with big windfalls for biennial World Cups
+Fifa seeks to woo member federations with big windfalls for biennial World Cups

-FIFA seeks to woo member federations with big windfalls for biennial World CupsMonday, December 20, 2021
+Fifa seeks to woo member federations with big windfalls for biennial World CupsTuesday, December 21, 2021

 |

-PARIS, France (AFP)— FIFA on Monday claimed staging the World Cup every two years would offer enormous financial benefits for its member federations as president Gianni Infantino expressed hope that the highly controversial plans will not be derailed by opposition from Europe and South America.
+PARIS, France (AFP) — Fifa yesterday claimed staging the World Cup every two years would offer enormous financial benefits for its member federations as president Gianni Infantino expressed hope that the highly controversial plans will not be derailed by opposition from Europe and South America.

-Infantino was speaking after FIFA held a virtual global summit with federations to discuss the project, although there was no vote on the subject on Monday and he refused to confirm if there would be one at the next FIFA Congress on March 31.
+Infantino was speaking after Fifa held a virtual global summit with federations to discuss the project, although there was no vote on the subject yesterday and he refused to confirm if there would be one at the next Fifa Congress on March 31.

 Football's global body published findings from two separate feasibility studies which it claimed showed there would be “a strong upturn in football's economic situation” if the World Cup was held as a biennial tournament rather than the current four-year cycle for the men's and women's competitions.

-One study, by market researchers Nielsen, estimated that approximately $4.4 billion (3.9 billion euros) of additional revenues would be generated over four years, with income from gate receipts, media rights and sponsorship increasing from seven billion dollars to $11.4 billion.
+One study, by market researchers Nielsen, estimated that approximately US$4.4 billion (3.9 billion euros) of additional revenues would be generated over four years, with income from gate receipts, media rights and sponsorship increasing from seven billion dollars to US$11.4 billion.

-To help convince its 211 member federations -- 207 of whom participated in Monday's summit -- FIFA vowed to hand over an extra $19 million every four years to each one, with the amount the same for major federations such as Brazil and France as it would be for Andorra or Guam.
+To help convince its 211 member federations — 207 of whom participated in yesterday's summit — Fifa vowed to hand over an extra US$19 million every four years to each one, with the amount the same for major federations such as Brazil and France as it would be for Andorra or Guam.

-Each member would get "around $16 million" allocated from a "Solidarity Fund" of some $3.5 billion in the first four years of the reformed calendar, as well as an increase in funding via its FIFA Forward programme from the current six million dollars to nine million.
+Each member would get “around US$16 million” allocated from a “Solidarity Fund” of some US$3.5 billion in the first four years of the reformed calendar, as well as an increase in funding via its Fifa Forward programme from the current six million dollars to nine million.

-In contrast to its own studies, a report commissioned by European football's governing body UEFA recently estimated a shortfall of between 2.5 and three billion euros ($2.8 to 3.4 billion) over four years for European federations if FIFA adopts its plan.
+In contrast to its own studies, a report commissioned by European football's governing body UEFA recently estimated a shortfall of between 2.5 and three billion euros (US$2.8 to US$3.4 billion) over four years for European federations if Fifa adopts its plan.

 Only eight countries have ever won the men's World Cup since it was first held in 1930, and there has never been a winner from outside Europe or South America.